zar67/cgd-devlog/_posts/2022-04-27-simplifications.md

 tags: cohort-project
 ---

-# Summary

-This week I started by getting the unit spawning hooked up with the AI map so when spawned units are designated to defend the base they are spawned at, meaning that the AI map and new AI system is fully functioning.
+This week I started by getting the unit spawning hooked up with the AI map so units are designated to defend the base they are spawned at, meaning that the AI map and new AI system is fully functioning.
 I also added a separate camera for the death and AI map screens, however this was made redundant later in the week when I reconfigued the maps to be full screen later.

-I also fixed a few bugs this week including the name tag flickering and the death minimap camera being unset.
+I also fixed a few bugs including the name tag flickering and the death minimap camera being unset.

-This week I also updated respawn UI to be in line with the rest of the UI style.
+This week I also updated the respawn UI to be in line with the rest of the UI style.
 As mentioned I also made the AI map and the respawn map full screen and added some more interactivity such as displaying when the bases are being contested.
 I had some issues with the positioning of the base selectors on the map but eventually managed to get this to work correctly.

 <img src="{{site.baseurl}}/assets/cohort-project/ai-map.png" alt="AI Map"/>